Health Canada Medical Device License (MDL) and MDEL Registration

 Health Canada Medical Device Establishment License (MDEL)

-If manufacturers of Class I medical devices want to sell directly into Canada, they must acquire a Medical Device Establishment License (MDEL).
-However, the distributors must have a MDEL to also sell to distributors in Canada.
+If manufacturers of Class I or In Vitro diagnostic devices (IVDs) medical devices want to sell directly into Canada, they must acquire a Medical Device Establishment License (MDEL).
+However, they could also market their products through a licensed (MDEL) distributor in Canada.
 Medical device distributors and importers must receive an MDEL irrespective of product classifications.
-A MDEL is the client/distributor/importer's own authorization.
+A MDEL is a Manufacturer, distributor, or importer's own authorization.
 MDEL is not required for manufacturers of medical devices of class II, III and IV.

 Health Canada Medical Device License (MDL)